-United Way of Greater Portland and Presumpscot Regional Land Trust are proud to present StoryWalk® at Hawkes Preserve.
+United Way of Southern Maine and Presumpscot Regional Land Trust are proud to present StoryWalk® at Hawkes Preserve.

-Brick & Beam Society, a Giving Circle of UWGP, has partnered with the Presumpscot Regional Land Trust to install a StoryWalk® along the Hawks Preserve Trail connecting to Great Fall Elementary School in Gorham.
+Brick & Beam Society, a Giving Circle of United Way of Southern Maine (UWSM), has partnered with the Presumpscot Regional Land Trust to install a StoryWalk® along the Hawkes Preserve Trail connecting to Great Fall Elementary School in Gorham.
 The project promotes family engagement, physical activity, and early literacy which is a priority strategy for Brick & Beam.

 Visitors of StoryWalk® at Hawkes Preserve are invited to walk the historic towpath along the Presumpscot River where the StoryWalk® pages are posted, continuing on the Great Falls Loop.
 The total loop is about 1 mile.
 The trail is generally flat and easy and can typically be hiked by children aged 4+, and by younger children if they can be carried for short stretches over bridges.

 On behalf of the Presumpscot Regional Land Trust, UWSM’s Brick & Beam Society, and the North Atlantic States Regional Council of Carpenters, we hope you enjoy your walk and the story.